-Generally the worship leaders commune first to allow congregation to see the type of communion we will be using ie: at the altar rail, at the altar step, intinction and so forth.
+Generally the worship leaders commune first to allow the congregation to see the type of communion we will be using ie: at the altar rail, at the altar step, intinction and so forth.
 Once you've communed,

 ¨ Check that lights and fans are off and all candles are out.
-Lock doors (sanctuary front).
+Lock the doors to the street entrance.

 Thank you!
 For your service to your congregation, it’s mission... and to God’s house and God.